Here Be Dragons Episode 6

 He wobbled.

-He flapped his arms in panic.
+He flapped his arms in panic, reaching for non-existent support.

 Prentyze had played their game.